earaujoassis/evolve/README.md

 ## License

 Please refer to the included *LICENSE file* for terms of use.
-Some examples used to showcase this project are based upon instances available on scientific literature and those instances should be disregarded of this *LICENSE*; they have their own copyright and license for distribution.
+Some examples used to showcase this project are based upon instances available on scientific literature; thus those instances should be disregarded of this *LICENSE*; they have their own copyright and license for distribution – the same applies to projects located inside the `deps` folder.

 Apache License, Version 2.0.
 Copyright 2011-2014 &copy; Ewerton Assis.